Accessibility In Woodlands Kitchens

 Walls and Stairs:

-It is advisable for you to avoid any type of interior stairs in your kitchen.
+It is advisable for you to avoid any type of interior stairs in your kitchen remodel.
 This would obviously be problematic for someone who is unable to climb them.
 If you really can’t avoid stairs, consider installing a ramp instead.
-Use different colours to contrast between the trim and the surface of the floor.
+Use different colors to contrast between the trim and the surface of the floor.

 For other design ideas or recommendations, be sure to contact any foundation specializing in the illness or disability that you have to cater for.